17—20 OCTOBER 2024

 Site Specificity: Railroads, Industrial Infrastructures, and The British Petroleum Archives

-If last year we engaged with the University of Warwick premises as part of a mediated tour around its art collection, this year we’re focusing on the industrial and transportation context of the Midlands by organising a series of online and in-person events about railroads in collaboration with The Transport Museum in Coventry and Grand Union in Birmingham.
-Specifically, we’re interested in examining the histories of British coloniall infrastructures in Iran and Palestine (Scenes of Extraction by Sanaz Sohrabi and Sebastia Disagreement by Yiru Qian) and Soviet and russian colonialism in the South Caucasus (A State in a State by Tekla Aslanishvili and A Passage by Felix Kalmenson and Rouzbeh Akhbari).
+If last year we engaged with the University of Warwick premises as part of a mediated tour around its art collection, this year we’re focusing on the industrial and transportation context of the Midlands by organising a series of online and in-person events about railroads in collaboration with the Transport Museum in Coventry and Grand Union in Birmingham.
+Specifically, we’re interested in examining the histories of British colonial infrastructures in Iran and Palestine (Sanaz Sohrabi’s Scenes of Extraction and Yiru Qian’s Sebastia Disagreement) and Soviet and russian colonialism in the South Caucasus (Tekla Aslanishvili’s A State in a State and Felix Kalmenson’s and Rouzbeh Akhbari’s A Passage).
 These events are particularly fitting as the University of Warwick was formerly sponsored by British Petroleum and still holds the BP archives that are accessible only to accredited researchers.

 Research ⮂ Practice